-The Kaingaroa Timberlands estate of 208,546 hectares consists of nine Forests, all located in New Zealand's Central North Island region.
-Of that total, 187,708 hectares are occupied by standing crop or are in the process of being replanted following harvest, and together are classed as the actual productive forest area.
-14,053 hectares is indigenous vegetation (ranging from tussock to tall forest) managed for conservation purposes.
-The balance of 6,784 hectares is considered unstocked (unplanted gaps in stands including skids, firebreaks, etc) or unplantable (roads, water bodies, transmission corridors, etc).
+The Kaingaroa Timberlands estate of 215,318 hectares consists of nine Forests, all located in New Zealand's Central North Island region.
+Of that total, 191,913 hectares are occupied by standing crop or are in the process of being replanted following harvest, and together are classed as the actual productive forest area.
+17,343 hectares is indigenous vegetation (ranging from tussock to tall forest) managed for conservation purposes.
+Some areas are manged with multiple conservation and economic values, such as recreational, cultural, and production, where all values can be conserved or met concurrently.
+Over 10% of the forest management unit is managed for conservation (biodiversity an cultural) purposes.
+The balance of 6,062 hectares is considered unstocked (unplanted gaps in stands including skids, firebreaks, etc) or unplantable (roads, water bodies, transmission corridors, etc).

 Some 97% of the planted area is established in radiata pine, with Douglas fir and other species including eucalyptus making up the balance.
-After almost a hundred years of trial planting, radiata has proven to be the species that grows most economically in the soil and conditions of the Central North Island.
+After almost a hundred years of trial planting, radiata has proven to be the species that grows most economically in the soil and environmental conditions of the Central North Island.